AikidoSec/firewall-ruby/.github/CONTRIBUTING.md

 ### Your First Code Contribution

 - clone the repository to your local machine
-- run `$ bin/setup` to install dependencies.
+- run `$ bin/setup` to install dependencies
-- start the databases used by the tests with `$ docker compose up -d` in the `sample_apps` directory.
+- start the databases used by the tests with `$ docker compose up -d` in the `sample_apps` directory
-- run `$ bundle exec rake test` to test the library.
+- run `$ bundle exec rake test` to test the library
-- run `$ bundle exec rake e2e` to run the end-to-end tests.
+- run `$ bundle exec rake e2e` to run the end-to-end tests
-- run `$ bundle exec rake standard` to lint the code, and `$ bundle exec rake standard:fix` to autofix any linting violations.
+- run `$ bundle exec rake standard` to lint the code, and `$ bundle exec rake standard:fix` to autofix any linting violations
-- run `$ bundle exec rake bench` to run all benchmarks.
+- run `$ bundle exec rake bench` to run all benchmarks

 #### Common issues :
 - `mkmf.rb can't find header files for ruby at /usr/share/include/ruby.h`, If this error occurs you are most likely missing the ruby dev package, checkout [the following Gist](https://gist.github.com/johngerome/133b127c9f8545dccc54)